The More It Drops, The More I Buy, Part 2

 In fact, REITs may actually benefit from interest rate hikes as they may often be the result of a stronger economy that could lead to higher occupancy, rent growth and generally superior business fundamentals for REITs.

-Think of it this way: If you owned an office building and a very favorable job report came out, suggesting that the economy is improving, would you think of this news as rather positive or negative?
+Think of it this way: If you owned an office building and a very favorable job report came out suggesting that the economy is improving, would you think of this news as rather positive or negative?
 I would say that it is good news.
 If the economy improves, it will lead to more demand for office space, higher rents and lower vacancy.
 This is nonetheless not how REIT investors see this.
 REIT investors see this positive news and turn it into a negative because it may cause interest rates to increase and therefore sell REITs because of the improved economy.
 It does not make much sense to me, but it is exactly what is happening.
 Research shows that it is the wrong thing to do and yet it happens over and over again.

 In fact, REITs have generated more cash flow growth than the S&P 500 in the recent years, so technically, the broad equity market should be at higher risk than REITs from hikes.
 This is especially true when you consider that the S&P 500 also trades at a much higher valuation and has a two times lower yield.